-During the Coronavirus pandemic there has been a large increase in the level of walking and cycling across the UK.
-The Active Travel Fund has been made available to help create measures that will enable people to cycle or walk more safely around neighbourhoods and town centres.
-These schemes include local measures that prioritise active travel, making it easier for people to access local services and enjoy the spaces around them.
+During the Coronavirus pandemic, the Active Travel Fund was made available to help create measures to enable people to cycle or walk more safely around neighbourhoods and town centres.
+These schemes included local measures that prioritised active travel making it easier for people to access local services and enjoy the spaces around them.

 Walking and cycling schemes

-Dudley Council is excited to announce two new cycling and walking schemes to be delivered within the region, following the receipt of funding from the Department for Transport, via the Active Travel Fund.
+Dudley Council launched two cycling and walking schemes in 2022 following the receipt of funding from the Department for Transport via the Active Travel Fund.

-Two new schemes are planned to be delivered to improve conditions for pedestrians and cyclists across the borough.
-The schemes are planned to be implemented along a section of the Birmingham New Road (A4123), and along a section of the A456 at Halesowen.
+The schemes were implemented along a section of the Birmingham New Road (A4123) and along a section of the A456 at Halesowen.

 It is hoped that both schemes will encourage residents to embed cycling and walking into their travel arrangements, which will in turn have positive impacts on air quality and the environment, as well as the health and wellbeing of residents.